2020PB/police-brutality/reports/California.md

 ## La Mesa

-### Law enforcement shoot and throw tear gas at protesters. | MAy 30th
+### Law enforcement shoot and throw tear gas at protesters | May 30th

 Law enforcement stand off with protesters, seemingly without provocaton they start gassing and shooting at the protesters.